-Diamond drilling at Fazenda has been conducted in phases by several companies since 1979 and totals 52,623 drill holes totalling over 2.4 million metres.
 Prior to 2003, CVRD conducted surface diamond drilling in the initial search for new mineralization.
-This was followed by underground fan drilling on a 100 m by 50 m grid to establish Indicated

-Mineral Resources.
-Fan drilling on a 25 m by 10 m grid pattern was then used to upgrade the classification of Mineral Resources from Indicated Mineral Resources to Measured Mineral Resources.
-Since 2003, both Yamana and Brio maintained the same methodology of drilling as CVRD.
+This was followed by underground fan drilling on a 100 by 50 m grid using B-sized core drilling equipment to establish Indicated Mineral Resources.
+A-sized core drilling on a 25 by 10 m grid pattern was then used to upgrade the classification of Mineral Resources from Indicated to Measured.
+After 2003, both Yamana and Brio maintained the same methodology of drilling as CVRD.